-As a photographer who is busy working with clients, shooting their engagement and wedding photos, and spending hours on your post-wedding workflow, incorporating tools which help you decrease your time spent is crucial to your success.
+As a photographer who is busy working with clients, shooting their engagement and wedding photos, and spending hours on your post-wedding workflow, incorporating tools that help you decrease your time spent is crucial to your success.
 Of the workflow options you have, two of the highest regarded programs for photographers are Lightroom and Photoshop.
-Each of these post-wedding workflow systems assist you in quickly working on images to send them to your clients.
+Each of these post-wedding workflow systems assists you in quickly working on images to send to your clients.
 They are also programs you can use after your images are color corrected by a wedding photo editing service, such as ShootDotEdit.

 Sometimes, it can be confusing to know which one you should be using during your post-wedding workflow, especially when you may be knowledgeable about both.
 For you to have the fastest workflow possible, we wanted to share with you what the appropriate times are to use both Lightroom and Photoshop.